pangyre/p5-tit/README.md

 # Rationale and Caveat

-This is quite a bit like—but much less featureful than—lots of micro-frameworks and even [Dancer2](https://metacpan.org/pod/Dancer2).
+This is quite a bit like—but much less featureful than—lots of micro-frameworks.
 This is probably not what you want.
 It's alpha software until this notice is removed and it's raison d'être is sacrficial animal for a planned successor: Wren.

 Rationale?
 I've been doing this a loooooooong time.
 I'm curious about how little of it I really need for the things I write and what